aiddata/MCC_Lesotho/documents/Lesotho_RandomForest_Water_edited.md

 ### Creating indices for each image composite in the stacked image collection sentinel2.

 Each of the index function is independently generated.
 In this case, we are going to use the SWI, NDWI, NDDI, together with all the other bands to create a random forest classification model.
 There are four water indices created in the script, however, after analyzing the collinearity between the four water indices, SWI, NDWI, NDDI, and NDPI in script IndexVis.ipynb, we found the high correlation value between the SWI and NDPI.
-Thus, we only include SWI to create the random forest model.
+Thus, we will exclude NDPI to create the random forest model.
 The functions that are used to generate other indices also included in the script snippet for records.
 The generated Sentinel2idxCollection is an image collection with all indices added to each image in the stacked image collection.

 For water body detection, the NDWI uses green band and NIR band, while the NDPI uses green band and SWIR.
 According to the water spectral reflectance signature below and the sentinel 2 spectral bands, the central wavelength of NIR is 832 nm with bandwidth 106 nm, and the central wavelength for SWIR is 1613 with bandwidth 91 nm.
 From the water spectral signature (the dotted line on the bottom in the figure), water has a higher reflectance on the band with wavelength 400-600 and gradually decreases from 600-1000, until later close to 0.
 The author who first combined SWIR and green band to calculate NDWI was to estimate the water content of vegetation canopy rather than detecting water bodies.
 This explains the ~0.45 correlation between NDWI and NDPI.